igalic/blag/contents/articles/automation/index.md

    Can someone who didn't write the software find out why it crashed from the logs?
 Can they fix it?

+* Document each of the above

+   How else do you think they'll actually discover any of that functionality!?

 That's all folks!